 I am always available for help, either during my office hours or whenever you stop by my office and I am there with time to spare.
 You may also email me to try to set-up a time to see me.
 While you may email me with questions, many questions are not effectively answerable in an email and may be deferred till you are in class, to office hours, or to an individual appointment.
-You can also seek help from any person staffing the Math Clinic, located in Carnegie 120.
-Hours, location, and staffing information can be found at http://math.syr.edu/Help.htm
+You can also seek help from any person staffing the Math Clinic, located in Carnegie 109.
+Hours, location, and staffing information can be found at http://math.syr.edu/undergrad/math-help.html (be sure you are looking at Summer Session II).